edsonayllon/healthraise-io/submission.md

 ## Project Team
 List each team member, along with the below fields

-* Team members Name
+* Edson Ayllon
-* Team member email
+* Please contact me on LinkedIn: [@edson-ayllon](https://www.linkedin.com/in/edson-ayllon/)
-* OK to contact about future hackathons?
+* OK to contact about future hackathons.

 ## Project Advisor(s)